movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   writable trees without a received identity.
 Finalization requires no active vnodes or mounted descendant views; the destination must remain private during replay.
-Version 2/3 commands, no-data streams, recursive subvolumes, inode-flag preservation, and reflink-range receive remain unsupported.
+Version 2/3 commands, no-data streams, recursive subvolumes, and inode-flag preservation remain unsupported.
   As on Linux receive, ctime is local; symlink permissions are not transmitted.
 * Regular-file `truncate`/`ftruncate` and `O_TRUNC` support shrinking
   uncompressed or Zstd regular mappings, preallocation, and supported inline